-- Voters receive a single (transferable) vote irrespective of the number of vacancies. - Voters rank the candidates in order of preference by writing a "1" next to the name of their most preferred candidate, then a "2" next to the name of the next preferred candidate and so on. - Voters can rank as few or as many candidates as they wish. - To be elected, a candidate must reach a "quota" of votes, which is based on the number of vacancies and the number of valid votes. - When votes are counted, all the first preferences are allocated first. - A candidate who reaches the quota first is elected.
+- Voters receive a single (transferable) vote irrespective of the number of vacancies. - Voters rank the candidates in order of preference, by writing a "1" next to the name of their most preferred candidate, then a "2" next to the name of the next preferred candidate and so on. - Voters can rank as few or as many candidates as they wish. - To be elected, a candidate must reach a "quota" of votes, which is based on the number of vacancies and the number of valid votes. - When votes are counted, all the first preferences are allocated first. - A candidate who reaches the quota first is elected.
 If there is more than one vacancy, and a candidate gets more votes than the quota, a proportion of each vote for that candidate is transferred to the voter's second preference.
 If, as a result, another candidate gets more votes than the quota, a proportion is transferred to the third preferences, and so on. - If insufficient candidates reach the quota after the first preferences are allocated and any surplus votes are transferred, then the candidate who received the fewest votes is eliminated and each vote for that candidate is transferred to the voter's second preference.
 This process is repeated until enough candidates reach the quota to fill all the vacancies.

-More information on STV can be accessed from the Department of Internal Affairs website www.stv.org.nz.
+More information on STV can be accessed from the Department of Internal Affairs website www.stv.govt.nz.

-Electoral Roll Rārangi Pukapuka Pōti
+Rārangi Pukapuka Pōti Flectoral Roll

-The preliminary electoral roll will be compiled during July 2019.
-Copies of the preliminary electoral roll for the election will be available for public inspection from Friday 19 July 2019 to 5pm Friday, 16 August 2019 at the following venues within Wellington City:
+The preliminary electoral roll will be compiled during July 2022.
+Copies of the preliminary electoral roll for the election will be available for public inspection from 8.30am Friday 15 July to 5pm Friday 12 August 2022 at the following locations:

-- Wellington City Council City Service Centre, 12 Manners Street, Wellington - All branch libraries throughout Wellington City.
+- Wellington City Council Reception, Level 16, 113 the Terrace, Wellington, - · all branch libraries throughout Wellington City.